READERS HAVE VIEWED THIS POST MORE THAN 12,090 TIMES.

 A few days ago, I came across a post in Anilyzed titled, “I am moving back to India.
 For Good!
 Good Bye America.
 I Love You!”

-I recommend to aspirants, who think of coming to the US and have doubts in their mind about their future in the US to read Anil’s article.
+I recommend Anil’s article to all people in Asian countries who aspire to come to the US, but have doubts in their mind about their future in this country.

 Because, I feel that this story about the lion was originally written, out of frustration by a cynic who was not able to get an entry into US or into any other foreign country.